Customer service staff in the Spokane Regional Office are available for walk-in service 9 a.m. to 4 p.m.

 Other fishing

-Roosevelt has a lot of other fishing to offer this time of year, including great kokanee, walleye, smallmouth bass and rainbow trout.
-WDFW, in partnership with area tribes, stocks the reservoir with hundreds of thousands of rainbows every spring so catching will be pretty good as the water continues to warm up a little.
+Lake Roosevelt has great summer fishing, including kokanee, walleye, smallmouth bass, and rainbow trout.
+WDFW, in partnership with area tribes, stocks the reservoir with hundreds of thousands of rainbows every spring so when the water warms up around June is a great time to get out to catch them.

-Rainbow trout fishing at Curlew Lake in Ferry County has also been excellent over the past few weeks and perch have moved into the shallows with the warming temperatures.
+Curlew Lake in Ferry County also has stocked rainbow trout but in spring is known for perch fishing as the perch move into the shallows, looking for warmer water.
 Fishing a jig tipped with a chunk of worm or night crawler under a slip-bobber 12 to 18 inches off the bottom in 6 to 10 feet of water can be a great way to catch a stringer-full.

-On the south end of the region, people are catching fish from the lakes in the W.T.
-Wooten Wildlife Area – Blue, Deer, Spring, Watson, and Rainbow lakes.
-Curl Lake, also on the wildlife area, opened the Saturday before Memorial Day.
+On the south end of the region, the lakes in the W.T.
+Wooten Wildlife Area are open and always popular– Blue, Deer, Spring, Watson, Curl, and Rainbow lakes.

 Lead free lakes

-A reminder that 12 Washington lakes have restrictions on lead usage, including in WDFW’s Region 1.
-These rules are to protect loons and prohibit the use of lead weights and jigs that measure an inch and a half or less along the longest axis.
-Ingestion of small lead fishing tackle is the leading cause of known mortalities of the common loon.
-The lakes with these restrictions are:
+As we really get into the fishing season, a reminder that 12 Washington lakes have restrictions on using lead tackle, including in WDFW’s Region 1.
+These rules prohibit the use of lead weights and jigs that measure an inch and a half or less along the longest axis.
+They are aimed at protecting loons as Ingestion of small lead fishing tackle is the leading cause of known mortalities of the common loon.
+Lakes with these restrictions in Eastern Washington include:

 - Ferry and Swan lakes in Ferry County